-This isn’t a paid review – I just want to tell you about a product I really like: Namaste Gluten Free Spice Cake mix.
+This isn’t a paid review – I just want to tell you about a product I really like: Namaste Gluten-Free Spice Cake mix.

 We frequently do stuff like eat sloppy joes on baked potatoes instead of bread or eat our sandwiches on lettuce leaves, though.
-Brown rice pasta has been a hit, as has Annie’s GF mac and cheese.
+Brown rice pasta has been a hit, as has Annie’s gluten-free mac and cheese.

-And our favorite sweet treat is Namaste gluten free spice cake mix.
+And our favorite sweet treat is Namaste gluten-free spice cake mix.